kshedden/case_studies/methods/regression-overview.md

   regression" is generally artificial and not useful to make, but some techniques, especially neural networks, are often viewed as being part of machine learning.

+- __Manifold regression__ -- this is a class of methods that can be applied when the independent and/or dependent variables lie on a manifold that is not a metric space.
+Since many regression procedures depend on distances, this usually takes place in the setting of Riemannian manifolds.
+A relatively simpler example of manifold regression is __compositional regression__ in which the response lies on a circle.